 The Columbus Region represents the future of new manufacturing.
 Alongside traditional industry giants, the next generation of visionary leaders is emerging with new goods for the modern consumer.
-Altogether, more than 1,700 manufacturers employ over 86,000 people.
+Altogether, more than 1,700 manufacturers employ nearly 87,000 people.

-Located in the center of Ohio—one of 10 states with lowest effective tax rates for both new capital-intensive and new labor-intensive manufacturing facilities, as ranked by Tax Foundation and KPMG—the Columbus Region offers the greatest access to the U.S. market, world-class resources and a competitive workforce with a unionization rate of 4.7 percent, below peer metros and the national average.
+Located in the center of Ohio—one of 10 states with lowest effective tax rates for both new capital-intensive and new labor-intensive manufacturing facilities, as ranked by Tax Foundation and KPMG—the Columbus Region offers the greatest access to the U.S. market, world-class resources and a competitive workforce with a private sector unionization rate of 4.6 percent, below peer metros and the national average.

-Two manufacturing facilities accounting for 1/3 of Honda's North America light vehicle production
+Two manufacturing facilities accounting for over 1/3 of Honda's North America light vehicle production

 Region-based division of Abbott Laboratories producing Similac, Ensure, PediaSure and Pedialyte

-World's largest marketer of branded consumer lawn and garden products headquartered in Region
+World's largest manufacturer of branded consumer lawn and garden products headquartered in Region

 One of 12 Anheuser-Busch U.S. breweries, producing 20 million kegs annually for Midwest market

-Global metals manufacturer based in Region and largest purchaser of steel in the U.S. behind automakers
+Global metals manufacturer headquartered in Region and largest purchaser of steel in the U.S. behind automakers

 Second largest of nine labs for leading eyeglass maker producing 2,000 sets of lenses a day

 One of the lowest private sector unionization rates in the country, at 4.6 percent. —Unionstats, 2018, 3 year average

 Manufacturers can reach more of the U.S. and Canada within a day’s drive from the Columbus Region than from any other major metro. —ESRI, 2017